infiniteprairie/my-dev-docs/Diary_2017.md

-### 2017.12.30
+#### _2017.12.30_
 Still (slowly) plowing through the JS concurrency book, Kyle Simpson's [Asynch & Performance](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/README.md).
 Good so far.
 Just discovered the github repo for it in writing this note -- hoping to get some more usable (i.e., actually executable) code samples out of this discovery.

 Re-installed an Ubuntu chroot image on my ASUS Chromebook.
 The old one, for some reason was not working.
-Not a huge pain, as I did't have that much installed on top of the base image (AFAIK).
+Not a huge pain, as I didn't have that much installed on top of the base image (AFAIK).
 The initial install is *very* bare bones.
 This is sort of nice for Chromebooks due to the lack of disk space.
 I first had to install (using apt-get) a window manager, [kwin]( https://en.wikipedia.org/wiki/KWin).
 That shows how bare-bones the chroot image is.
 It's not clear whether there's any merit in doing serious dev work on the Ubuntu image, but it will be a good exercise to find out.
 Perl and Python are there, out of the box -- as they are with lots of other Linux desktop builds.

 What follows is a minimal stack of developer tools:
 1. Atom (editor)